Model Merging Scaling Laws in Large Language Models: Further Analysis and Recipe

 \textbf{Setup.} For each series, either a single \emph{(domain, $N$)} in-domain curve or a \emph{(method, $N$)} cross-domain curve, we fit the unified law $L(k)=L_\infty(N)+\tfrac{A(N)}{k+b}$ using only the first three points $k\!\in\!\{1,2,4\}$, then forecast the full $k\!\in\!\{1,\dots,9\}$ trajectory and the value at a target $k$.

-\textbf{Findings \& why.} \emph{Three points suffice.} Across domains and methods, the early-$k$ slope plus the long-tail shape are captured well by $L_\infty{+}A/(k{+}b)$, so fitting on $\{1,2,4\}$ closely tracks the full curve in Fig.~\ref{fig:rq5-autok}(left).
-The implied $k^\star$ concentrates around $5\!\sim\!6$ in Fig.~\ref{fig:rq5-autok}(right), aligning with the elbow found in \S\ref{sec:rq2}.
+\textbf{Findings \& why:} {Three points suffice.} Across domains and methods, the early-$k$ slope plus the long-tail shape are captured well by $L_\infty{+}A/(k{+}b)$, so fitting on $\{1,2,4\}$ closely tracks the full curve in Fig.~\ref{fig:rq5-autok-fit}.
+The implied $k^\star$ concentrates around $5\!\sim\!6$ in Fig.~\ref{fig:rq5-autok-summary}, aligning with the elbow found in Section~\ref{sec:rq2}.
 Intuitively, the model’s floor $L_\infty$ anchors the late regime while $A$ controls the early drop; those two degrees of freedom are identifiable from three well-spaced points, yielding stable forecasts without overfitting.
-This can guide us to make decisions for the merging in practice.
+Thus, early measurements are sufficient for budget-aware merge planning.